konelav/writeups/GoogleCTF2019-BQ/Day2.Work.Computer.ORME.md

 Yep, it is there.
 And `upx` utility looks very suspicious and certainly can be used to solve issue.
 But let's do some googling first, it is their contest after all!
-Googling "*change permissions without chmod*" immidiately leads us to the StackOverflow page with description of trick with loader `/lib/ld-linux.so`.
+Googling "*change permissions without chmod*" immediately leads us to the StackOverflow page with description of trick with loader `/lib/ld-linux.so`.
 Just use it to run `busybox` and `chmod` in it: